-A recent smuggling technique has evolved in which large freighters or "mother-ship" laden with contraband hover in international waters as small high speed boats and fishing vessels ferry the illicit merchandise to shore.
+A recent smuggling technique has evolved in which large freighters or "mothership" laden with contraband hover in international waters as small high speed boats and fishing vessels ferry the illicit merchandise to shore.
 These motherships will cruise from the Caribbean, north along the eastern seaboard, making numerous drops.
 The ships have ranged from 70 to 300 feet in length, the largest having a capacity to haul in excess of 100,00 pounds of marihuana.

 Although many reports are received indicating that cocaine is being smuggled by many boats, there have been few seizures, and these for the most part have consisted of very small amounts.
-However, there is substantial evidence that cocaine is being smuggled into the United States aboard commercial cargo vessels, many of which operate in the banana trade out of Turbo, Columbia.
+However, there is substantial evidence that cocaine is being snuggled into the United States aboard commercial cargo vessels, many of ed of very small amounts.
+However, there is substantial evidence that cocaine is being sniuggled into the United States aboard commercial cargo vessels, many of which operate in the banana trade out of Turbo, Columbia.
 Late last year, Customs seized 157 pounds of cocaine off the M/V MAYA in Miami.
 This seizure was exceeded only by 181 pounds seized off the M/V EA in Tampa in 1976.
 Both vessels were in the banana trade.
-A successful forfeiture action against the EA, a commercial vessel, was taken and the boat recently was sold at auction-an action which should have a dampening effect on this type of traffic.
+A successful forfeiture action against the EA, a commercial vessel, was taken and the boat recently was sold at auction-an action which cial vessel, was taken and the boat recently was sold at auction-an action which should have a dampening effect on this type of traffic.

-In response to the escalating level of smuggling by private aircraft across the nation's border, especially the southern border, the Congress in 1969, authorized the establishment of a Customs Air Support Program.
+In response to the escalating level of smuggling by private aircraft across the nation's border, especia the southern border, the Congress in 1969, authorized the establishment of a Customs Air Support Program.

 Initially, Customs acquired assorted light aircraft.
-These were used to conduct surveillances, but were ineffective for detection, interdiction and tracking of smug-
+These were used to conduct surveillances, but were ineffective for detection, interdiction and tracking of smuggles aircraft.